 When it comes to the top eight retailer websites – all of them representing well-known global brands – the story was no different.
 For example, one large brick-and-mortar and online retailer, with more than 800 subdomains had more than 200 total certificates of which nearly 5 percent were invalid.
 Similarly, a global clothing retailer had 17 percent of its 30 certificates that were invalid.
 The top eight retailers averaged 726 subdomains each, which clearly highlights the importance of deep scans and detecting all certificates since they can be easily overlooked when there are so many to manage.

 As we are fond of reminding our friends, customers, and future customers, that all the problems revealed by Keyhub in our study of the retail sector are easy to solve: automation.
-Tools, especially ours, can automate the record keeping associated with acquiring and maintaining certificates.
-Automation can find and identify certificates associated with your domains and subdomains (often certificates that the organization has forgotten about!).
-And weak, expired, and missing certificates can be eliminated – improving efficiency and boosting security.
+SSL certificate management tools, especially ours, can automate the record keeping associated with acquiring and maintaining certificates.
+Automation can discover and identify certificates associated with your domains and subdomains (often certificates that the organization has forgotten about!).
+And weak, expired, and missing certificates can be eliminated – improving PKI efficiency and boosting security.

-Needless to say, we wish the best for all these companies but we sincerely hope they will take the same look that we did and then take the right steps to update and protect their certificates and their domains and subdomains.
+Needless to say, we wish the best for all these companies but we sincerely hope they will take the same look that we did and then take the right steps to protect their PKIs with effective SSL/TLS certificate management tools.

-Create your free Keyhub account to find certificates in less than 5 minutes!
+Create your free Keyhub account to discover SSL/TLS certificates in less than 5 minutes!